eonk/CrimeSciData/book.md

 ![](imgs/model2.PNG)

 In this session we are going to cover regression analysis or, rather, we are beginning to talk about regression modelling.
 This form of analysis has been one the main technique of data analysis in the social sciences for many years and it belongs to a family of techniques called generalised linear models.
 Regression is a flexible model that allows you to "explain" or "predict" a given outcome (Y), variously called your outcome, response or dependent variable, as a function of a number of what is variously called inputs, features or independent, explanatory, or predictive variables (X1, X2, X3, etc.).
-Following Gelman and Hill (2007), I will try to stick for the most part to the terms outputs and inputs.
+Following Gelman and Hill (2007), we will try to stick for the most part to the terms outputs and inputs.

 Today we will cover something that is called linear regression or ordinary least squares regression (OLS), which is a technique that you use when you are interested in explaining variation in an interval level variable.
 First we will see how you can use regression analysis when you only have one input, like in our first model, and then we will move to situations when we have several explanatory variables or inputs, like in our second model.